-Although some people enjoy living alone, individuals struggling with addiction need someone to confide in or talk to when experiencing symptoms of a substance use disorder.
-As such, a group therapy program at Midwest Recovery Center is useful in managing addictions.
-Outpatient rehab centers often use this type of treatment for various kinds of addiction and mental illnesses.
+Addiction can be isolating.
+Those who are struggling with addiction need someone to confide in or talk to when experiencing symptoms of a substance use disorder.
+As such, our addiction treatment therapy programs at Midwest Recovery Center are useful in managing addictions.
+In our outpatient rehab center, clients participate in group therapy as they work to recover from addiction.

 What Is Group Therapy?